tlamidi/lam-python-proj3/README.md

 There was no error returned when passing through PEP8 checker the official validator.
 Only one validator was employed in this project, and that was PEP8 checker.

 Unfixed bugs.

 There were no unfixed bugs in the project.

 Deployment.

 The site was deployed through the Heroku site to GitHub pages.
 The steps to implement the deployment are as follows;
 .
 In the browser, connect to Heroku.com site
+.
+Click on sign up for free account.
+Fill in the form , fist name, lastname, email address, contry of residence, role as a student, and lastly the laquage , python.
+.
+Heroku will confirm the email address.
+In the email address, there is a link specifically for confirmation of the
+  email address.
+After the confirmation, Heroku will bring us back to log in page as a new user to creat new password and confirm.
+After confirmation, we will be on an empty dashboard to populate.
+.
+Next is to creat our first App(Web application).
+I click on creat new App button.
+In the new App page settings, I name the App and gave it a name 'Multiple Quiz Test'.
+Europe is sellected as the region.
+I clicked creat App.
+.
+The following page has got all the information to set up the App.
+In this page, there are some tabs at the top of the page.
+We are only interested in the deploy tab and the settings tab.
+Settings has to be configured first before the deployment.